 Preparing to Plant Tomatoes

 As with so many plants most of the work for organic tomatoes is in the preparation.
 Tomatoes are hungry chaps, and need a good 30 cm depth of rich soil, rich in vegetable matter and a good balance of minerals as well.
 They like a Ph level 6 -6.5.
-As the tropical plants they love a combination of warmth and humidity, so a sunny spot with easy access to water, ideally a drip by drip watering system that delivers the water direct to their roots.
+As they are tropical plants they love a combination of warmth and humidity, so a sunny spot with easy access to water, ideally a drip by drip watering system that delivers the water direct to their roots.
 Also think about ground coverage, a rich mulch protects the soil underneath from the sun, reduces the water evaporation, and feeds the soil as it decays.

-They also need space as they are vociferous creepers.
+They also need space as they are vociferous creepers/climbers.
 There is a school of thought that tomatoes should be left to spread along the ground, as they would do naturally in the wild.
-I have seen some pretty amazing results from this technique but there are a couple of problems in my opinion with this method, firstly you need a lot of space, a luxury most people don’t have, secondly low lying plants can be susceptible to early blight, (Alternaria solani) which is a right royal pain, Although there are a couple of organic solutions it better to not have the problem in the first place.
+I have seen some pretty amazing results from this technique but there are a couple of problems in my opinion with this method, firstly you need a lot of space, a luxury most people don’t have, secondly low lying plants can be susceptible to early blight, (Alternaria solani) which is a right royal pain, Although there are a couple of organic solutions it is better to not have the problem in the first place.
 That is why I recommend training them up a structure.
 I use squiggly metal poles or reeds that I cut from the river bank-the latter have to be replaced every year.
 Growing against a fence or lattice can work well, particularly for large fruiting varieties like Beef Hearts, where you can support individual bunches.

 Planting Tomatoes from seeds